This quince candy is a French classic recipe and it actually candied quince with lemon. Refreshing and sweet at the same time. No need to peel them!

-RINSE quinces and chop them into pieces.
-It's not necessary to peel them or to remove the core first.
-ADD pieces of quince into a large pan and fill it with water, make sure they're completely covered.
+Rinse the quinces and chop them into pieces.
+It's not necessary to peel them or remove the core first.
+Add pieces of quince into a large pan and fill it with water, making sure they're completely covered.

 You can use a vegetable mill or potato masher to do this.
-Because of the peel and cores it's not as easy as you're used to, but you'll end up with a lovely puree so it's worth it.
+Because of the peel and cores, it's not as easy as you're used to, but you'll end up with a lovely puree so it's worth it.

 It's important to know how much quince puree you exactly have, cause you have to add an even amount of sugar to the puree.
-CREATE lemon zest and juice from the lemons and also ADD it to the puree and sugar in a medium-sized pan.
+Create lemon zest and juice from the lemons and add to the puree and sugar in a medium-sized pan.

 Let it cool off completely and then cover with a piece of parchment paper.
 Let it dry for about 3 days in a dry and cool place, such as a basement, before you divide it into candy.